salesforce/codeceptjs-bdd/README.md

 * Executios on both Webdriver & Playwright.
 * Create the framework structure with page objects, helpers, plugins, test env files etc.
 * Integrate Sauce Labs with framework
-* Provides you with Default BDD & Mocha-style example scenarios to start with
+* Provides default BDD & Mocha-style example scenarios to start with
+* Setup Parallel executions, and many more

 Above command will also add **Webdriver parity with Playwright to work with Shadow elements**.